greenlight-coop/infrastructure/terraform/README.md

 Look up the generated NS records for the api, apps, ingress and knative subdomains and add NS records for these name servers in the Google Domains managed greenlightcoop.dev domain.

-Add Argo CD and wait until all the applications are configured.
-It's complete when all the applications show as configured (green) in the Argo CD UI and the Knative ingress exteran IP is available.
-The following commands configure Argo CD and enable checking the Knative ingress:
+Add Argo CD and wait until all the infrasturce applications are configured.
+It's complete when all the applications show as configured (green) in the Argo CD UI and the Knative ingress external IP is available.
+The following commands configure the Argo CD infrastructure application and enable checking the Knative ingress:

-    terraform apply -auto-approve -target=k8s_manifest.argocd-apps-application
+    terraform apply -auto-approve -target=k8s_manifest.argocd-greenlight-infrastructure-application
     kubectl get svc -n istio-system

 Build the remainder of the Terraform resources: